shopware/docs/products/paas/repository.md

 You can update the recipe to the latest version using the `composer recipes:update` [command](https://symfony.com/blog/fast-smart-flex-recipe-upgrades-with-recipes-update).

 However, the template may receive breaking changes.
 For example, when making certain changes to file mounts (like using a "service mount" instead of a "local mount"), there is no way to migrate your existing data into the updated mount automatically.
-Due to this, we recommend to always manually check all changes the recipes:update command provides for our `paas` package, as some updates to the .platform-yaml files might need extra manual actions.
-Every `paas` recipe update should be deemed a 'breaking' update and thus be validated before applying it to your project.
+Due to this, we always recommend manually checking all changes in the `recipes:update` command provided for the PaaS package, as some updates to the `.platform-yaml` files might need extra manual actions.
+Every PaaS recipe update should be deemed a **breaking** update and thus be validated before applying it to your project.

 ## Add PaaS remote